elastic/terraform-provider-ec/docs/resources/ec_deployment.md

 * `autoscale` (Optional) Enable or disable autoscaling.
 Defaults to the setting coming from the deployment template.
 Accepted values are `"true"` or `"false"`.
 * `trust_account` (Optional) The trust relationships with other ESS accounts.
 * `trust_external` (Optional) The trust relationship with external entities (remote environments, remote accounts...).
+* `strategy` (Optional) Choose the configuration strategy used to apply the changes.

 ##### Topology